Sidekick

 Illustrative figures modelling a "manual director search" case archetype.
 Segment durations are adjustable to match real cases as data firms up.
 Times reflect the case, not any individual agent.

-The point lands before any number does: the case takes the better part of a week, and the actual agent work is a sliver of it.
-Sidekick’s first contribution is to act at order receipt rather than at case open — gathering the evidence and running the checks before a human is ever needed, so the case reaches the customer without sitting in a queue first.
+The case takes the better part of a week, and the actual agent work is a sliver of it.
+Sidekick’s first contribution is to act at order receipt rather than at case open — gathering the evidence and running the checks before a human is ever needed, so the call to action reaches the customer without sitting in a queue first.

 Why the backlog explodes

 Drag the volume up toward “overwhelmed” and watch it happen.
 Then toggle Sidekick — which adds no agents at all.
-It simply cuts the effort each case needs, which slides the whole team back down the curve, away from the cliff.
+It simply cuts the effort each case needs, by an amount you set, which slides the whole team back down the curve, away from the cliff.

 Sidekick · Capacity & Backlog